 Note: eBooks and Audiobooks check out for 3 weeks; music for 1 week; movies for 72 hours.

-Zinio for Libraries is a collection of magazines available online to Vail Public Library Patrons.
-Follow the link above to authenicate your Vail Public Library card, and set up a free account at Zinio for Libraries to view any of the magazines in our Marmot shared collection.
+RBdigital provides a collection of magazines which are available online to Vail Public Library Patrons.
+Follow the link above to authenticate your Vail Public Library card, and set up a free account at RBdigital to view any of the magazines in our Marmot shared collection.
 Vail PL patrons have access to over 150 popular and specialty magazines.
 Your Vail PL library card will give you unlimited access to this entire collection.
-As an added bonus, Zinio titles do not have to be returned and do not expire.
+As an added bonus, RBdigital magazines do not have to be returned and do not expire.

 eDiscover the Classics with Project Gutenberg